hexxedspider/kira-and-enigami/README.md

 uses a dollar sign ($) for commands.

-enikami is another NSFW bot, but this time with timer support.
-Only for Rule34, currently.
+enikami is another NSFW bot, but for different commands this time.